Sand & Grass Volleyball League Rules

 • Contact of the ball during blocking shall not constitute playing the ball.

-Reverse Co-Ed: 4 person Rules
+Reverse Co-Ed: 4-person Rules

 • Female players have no blocking or attacking restrictions.